-To mitigate the risk of a security incident, we need to be able to prevent, detect, respond and recover from such attacks.
+To mitigate the risk of a security incident and avoid the cost of a cyber attackthe cost of a cyber attack, we need to be able to prevent, detect, respond and recover from such attacks.
 We can prevent many attacks by making sure we remediate all known software vulnerabilities and performing regular security assessments to identify possible unknown vulnerabilities.
 However, we can never guarantee that a system is secure forever.
 We will need to have a proper procedure on how to detect, respond and recover from incidents.
-Here, we will be focusing on why we need to perform a security assessment, such as Penetration Testing on our IT infrastructure so that we can prevent these nasty incidents from happening.
+Here, we will be focusing on why we need to perform a security assessment, such as penetration testing on our IT infrastructure so that we can prevent these nasty incidents from happening.

 Here are four reasons why businesses should consider conducting a penetration test on themselves:

 How much is your business worthis your business worth today?
 How crucial to your business is your IT infrastructure?
 How much would it cost if that IT infrastructure is disrupted for a day?
 Basically, this thought exercise is a risk assessment of your business.
 It uncovers the risk you are exposed to and its impacts.
 You can either choose to do it on your own or engage an expert to conduct an independent risk assessment.
 The result of the risk assessment should provide you with a list of prioritized objectives that you need to achieve in order to secure your business.
 Depending on the likelihood and impact of the threats, penetration testing can be one of the top priority objectivespenetration testing can be one of the top priority objectives.